Use for unlocking software downloads and updates of the registered software.

 Clarity is fully supported on Windows 7, 8.1, 10 and 11.
 For more details see the Clarity compatibility table.

-You can upgrade to the latest Clarity version for free at Downloads.
+You can upgrade to the latest Clarity version at Downloads.
+See our Upgrade Policy for more details.

 If you have anti-virus software that scans your web communication and downloads for viruses, it may hang the download in your web browser at the end of the download process.
 The length of the delay depends on the size of the file and it may appear in Firefox, Chrome, Internet Explorer, etc.